Nuts-Underline/usb_ssd_trim/README.md

 # usb_ssd_trim
-How to make possible to use trim/discard funtions on SSD connected via USB.
-As default trim not working in such case, its a long story about ATA, SCSI and USB.
+How to make possible to use trim/discard functions on SSD connected via USB.
+Trim not working in such case by default: its a long story about ATA, SCSI and USB....

-There set of UDEV rules to enable trim/discard for usb connected SSDs with differnt USB-SATA/NVME controllers (Realtek, VIA, ASM)
+There is an set of UDEV rules to enable trim/discard for usb connected SSDs with differnt USB-SATA/NVME controllers (Realtek, VIA, ASM)

-file 50-usb-ssd-trim.rules must be placed to /etc/udev/rules.d
+File 50-usb-ssd-trim.rules must be placed to /etc/udev/rules.d

 then reload udev like